Using long-term book promotion strategies can generate much more exposure for you as an author and your books.

 All I can say is that this month is historically one of the quietest in the year for book sales for me.
 But my sales have still been steady and regular.

-So I would say yes, and that they were more than likely gained via my indexed pages that have been listed for ages, rather than from any one particular post or tweet on social media.
+So I would say yes, and that they probably came via my indexed pages that have been listed for ages, rather than from posts or tweets on social media.

 But I have never noticed a sales spike due to my increased social media activity.
 Don’t worry; I have tried.

 Social media is just one ingredient in the mix.
-But it may not be as crucial as you think for selling books.
+But it may not be as crucial as you think in helping you sell books.

 However, it can be a very productive tool to use to get blog traffic to a new blog post, while you are waiting for Google to index it.

 My belief is that indexed pages are my investment account to ensure my future book sales.

 As a last note, I do have to say that social media, used well, can have an instant and positive effect on book sales.